 Ms Veronica Di Carlo

-I graduated in Economics from the University of Salerno (Italy) in 2012 and then completed a Masters in Statistics in the University of Bologna (Italy) in 2014.
+I graduated in Economics from the University of Salerno (Italy) in 2012 and then completed a Masters in Statistics at the University of Bologna (Italy) in 2014.

 I joined the Cancer Survival Group in 2015 and I’m working in the CONCORD programme since then.

 In October 2017, I also started a PhD aiming to explain global variation in population-based survival from malignant melanoma.

 Statistical Methods in Epidemiology (2402)